Preventing and Responding to Zoombombing

 Zoombombing is when uninvited participants join an in-session video conference and make themselves known, often in offensive or disturbing ways.
 A large percentage of Zoombombing cases seem to happen in one of two ways.

 1.)
 Sometimes students in the course share class meeting information with or without the intention of inviting Zoombombers.

 2.)
 Zoombombers can also pick meetings to attend, either by choosing publicly-posted meetings or choosing random meeting IDs to join.

 The best way to prevent Zoombombing is to avoid sharing your meeting links publicly.
-If you must share a meeting link publicly, use preventative measures (e.g. enable security features like the waiting room) and have one co-host ready at all times to respond (e.g. remove uninvited participants using the “Manage Participants” tool).
+If you must share a meeting link publicly, use preventative measures (e.g. enable security features like the waiting room) and have one co-host or alternative host ready at all times to respond (e.g. remove uninvited participants using the “Manage Participants” tool).
 Keep reading for more guidelines for using Zoom security features to prevent and respond to Zoombombings.

 How can you prevent Zoombombing?